Spacecase94/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+foreach iterates over a list and applies some operation with side effects to each list member (such as saving each one to the database for example)

+map iterates over a list, transforms each member of that list, and returns another list of the same size with the transformed members (such as converting a list of strings to uppercase)

 2. What is the difference between a function and a method?

+A function is a piece of code that is called by name.
+It can be passed data to operate on and can optionally return data.

+A method is a piece of code that is called by a name that is associated with an object.

 3. What is closure?

+A closure is like a function within a function, and that inner function has access to the outer scope, but nothing below it.

 4. Describe the four rules of the 'this' keyword.

+Whenever a function is called in the global scope 'this' is referring to the 'window' object

+Whenever calling a function with a dot preceding it, the object before that dot is 'this'

+When a constructor function is used 'this' refers to the instance of the object that is created and returned by the constructor function

+When JavaScripts call or apply method is used, 'this' is explicitly defined.

 5. Why do we need super() in an extended class?

+So we can access and call the functions on the parent class

 ## Project Set up